comprobo20/comprobo20/docs/in-class/day02.md

 * The attributes of the class should represent the state of the node in question.
 For instance, any value you'd like to track over the lifetime of your node can be stored as an attribute.
 * The ``__init__`` method of this node should do the basic setup of the node itself (including calling ``rospy.init_node``) , creating any publishers and subscribers, and initializing any attributes.
 * Callback functions should be methods of your class.
 You can refer to them when setting up a Subscriber object using ``self.my_callback`` function.
-* If your node has a run loop (e.g., ``test_message.p``), encapsulate that functionality in a run method of your class.
+* If your node has a run loop (e.g., ``test_message.py``), encapsulate that functionality in a run method of your class.

+### Viewing the Results in RViz

+TODO

 ## Work time for the Warmup Project

-Th
-ake the rest of class to work on the warmup project.
+Take the rest of class to work on the warmup project.
 Remember, you have the option of working with a partner for this project.